Also, see the "Trouble Spots" section within the "Confederate Primer Online." Detailed descriptions of forgeries

-Also see the "Trouble Spots" section within the "Confederate Primer Online."
-There are detailed descriptions of forgeries of the "T-E-N" and "Frame Line" issues and how to detect them, as well as other addressed difficulties.
+of the "T-E-N" and "Frame Line" issues are shown with tips how to detect them, as well as other addressed difficulties.

 eBay Rogues Gallery - Caveat Emptor!
 Buyer Beware!
 An area that drives most serious students absolutely crazy.